Do you make doors for the new IKEA SEKTION® kitchen system?

 Do you paint your doors?

 We don’t.
 If you want painted doors, our DIY Shaker and DIY Slab doors could be perfect for you; we'll send everything unfinished and at a reduced price, and you can find someone local to get you the exact shade and tone you want.
 The same holds true for people who want veneer doors stained.

 How do I care for my doors?

 Do you make IKEA doors that have been discontinued?

 We don't.
 In this instance, we suggest you try various IKEA stores, go on Ebay, or search the Web.

 Do all your parts come in the IKEA sizes?

-We offer every part and standard size that IKEA offers.
-We even offer some custom pieces.
-Contact an Associate for details.
+Yes, we offer every part and standard size that IKEA offers.

 Is everything pre-drilled for IKEA hardware?